Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

 \subsection{Impact velocity}

-We first investigate the effect of impact velocity on the deformation and diffusion behavior of the bottom particle in the absence and presence of ultrasound perturbation.
-The velocity has been varied from $300-1200$ \ms to explore a large range of velocities accessible in cold-spray experiments \citep{indu2024quantitative}.
-To analyze the effect of impact velocities on the microstructure of the $W$ particles, we illustrate the atomic configurations within the simulation domain in \fref{fig:vel_variation_config}. \fref{fig:vel_variation_config} compares atomic configurations of the cold-sprayed system at time $t=0.4$ ns in the absence and presence of ultrasound perturbation under three different impact velocities.
-In non-ultrasound cases illustrated by \fref{fig:400_no_ultra_config}, \fref{fig:800_no_ultra_config}, and \fref{fig:1200_no_ultra_config}, there is an increment in the percentage of BCC lattices as the impact velocity increases.
-The percentage of the BCC lattice within the configuration increased by $0.2\%$ as the velocity increases from $800$ \ms to $1200$ \ms. Moreover, the height of the coating on the $W$ substrate in the $X_3$ direction decreases as the impact velocity increases.
+We first investigate the effect of impact velocity on the deformation and diffusion behavior of the bottom particle, both in the absence and in the presence of ultrasonic perturbation.
+The velocity has been varied from $300$ to $1200$ \ms to explore a wide range of velocities accessible in cold-spray experiments \citep{indu2024quantitative}.
+To analyze the effect of impact velocities on the microstructure of the $W$ particles, we illustrate the atomic configurations within the simulation domain in \fref{fig:vel_variation_config}. \fref{fig:vel_variation_config} compares atomic configurations of the cold-sprayed system at time $t=0.5$ ns in the absence and presence of ultrasonic perturbation under three different impact velocities.
+In non-ultrasound cases illustrated by \fref{fig:400_no_ultra_config}, \fref{fig:800_no_ultra_config}, and \fref{fig:1200_no_ultra_config}, there is an increment in the percentage of BCC lattices as the impact velocity increases from $800$ \ms to $1200$ \ms. The percentage of the BCC lattice within the configuration increases by $0.2\%$ as the velocity increases from $800$ \ms to $1200$ \ms. Moreover, the height of the coating on the $W$ substrate in the $X_3$ direction decreases as the impact velocity increases.
+On the contrary, \fref{fig:400_ultra_config}, \fref{fig:800_ultra_config}, and \fref{fig:1200_ultra_config} illustrate the atomic configurations in the presence of ultrasonic perturbations.
+It can be observed that the crystallinity of the configurations decreases at impact velocities of $400$ and $800$ \ms, under ultrasonic perturbation.
+This behavior corresponds to the acoustic softening of the CS particles under ultrasonic perturbation.
+At such impact velocities, grain refinement and atomic rearrangement rate could be lower, reducing the amount of BCC lattice.
+However, at higher velocities, such as $1200$ \ms, the recrystallization rate could be high enough due to high transient temperature, leading to an increase in the BCC lattice fraction.